aakashthakare/blog/blogposts/svgwithnode/svgwithnode.md

 ### Next

+This was a very interesting idea which I can publish and used in my own GitHub profile or even in readme files of repositories.

 I would like to make it more interesting going forward.
 I am thinking to introduce icons or even images in it.
 This way it will give flexibility to caller of the function to build different styles of tag with different content.

+This can be implemented without using RoughJS.
+I will see if I can do it without using it.